If Then Statement

 Result when you click the command button on the sheet:

-Note: It is good practice to always start a new line after the words Then and Else and to end with End If (see second example).
-Only if there is one code line after Then and no Else statement, it is allowed to place a code line directly after Then and to omit (leave out) End If (see first example).
+Note: only if you have one code line after Then and no Else statement, it is allowed to place a code line directly after Then and to omit (leave out) End If (first example).
+Otherwise start a new line after the words Then and Else and end with End If (second example).